 hear wisconsin is a nonprofit that helps infants, children, and adults with hearing loss by eliminating communication and language barriers through personalized services, technology, and education.

-For 90 years, HEAR WI has provided critical services to children and adults with hearing loss throughout Wisconsin.
+For 90 years, HEAR Wisconsin has provided critical services to children and adults with hearing loss throughout Wisconsin.
 Its mission is to help infants, children, and adults by eliminating communication and language barriers through personalized services, technology, and education.

 Our diverse team of professionals includes Speech-Language Pathologists, Audiologists, Sign Language Interpreters and Wisconsin’s only Certified Auditory-Verbal Therapist, as well as other specialists in Deaf education and assistive technology.